snakemake/snakemake-wrappers/docs/_templates/meta_wrapper.rst

 {{ snakefile }}

 Note that input, output and log file paths can be chosen freely.
+For additional parameters in each individual wrapper, please refer to their corresponding documentation (see links below).

 When running with

 .. code-block:: bash